Can Aloneness Create Intimacy? Or Do You Have To Be Together?

 I thought intimacy meant togetherness alone.
 I had an unconscious stand against aloneness as bad, and threatening to relationship.
 When you make one experience better than the other (it doesn’t matter which), the balancing between them is disrupted.
 Then a power struggle ensues, sapping your energy, exhausting your mind, and wounding your heart.

 The need to be alone is a deep and pulsing urge to move inward.
-The need to be with others is a deep and driving push to move outward.
+And the need to be with others is a deep and driving push to move outward.
 By design, your nature embraces both—each a path to wisdom and counsel – one inner and one outer.

 Knowing how to be both alone and together allow you to relax.
 You accept the texture, timbre, and feel of each experience for exactly what it is – part of nature’s circle of completion.
 This plays out again and again through the need to commune and the need to communicate – with others and with your own deepest Self.